 #2 – IMPS

-Immediate Payment Service as the name indicates through IMPS, the money can be transferred immediately even through the mobile applications of the banks.
-The mode of transfer can be direct, mobile and internet banking.
+Immediate Payment Service, as the name, indicates through IMPS.
+The money can be transferred immediately, even though the mobile applications of the banks.
+The mode of transfer can be direct, mobile, and internet banking.
 59 member banks facilitate this service.

 #3 – National Automated clearing house (NACH)

 It is a technology backed web-based solution to make interbank high-volume periodic transactions.
 Pay-outs like dividends, salaries, the pension can be done through NACH.

 Through this CTS system, the cut off time for clearance of cheque can be extended.
 This provided more transparency of information, as well as the clearing time required, which is less for a cheque.

 NEFT has been created to take care of automated electronic toll collection across the countries in all highways through Fastag RFIDs tagged to each and every vehicle commuting in highways.

 #6 – Bharath QR